jamesfmackenzie/clonekeen-visualstudio/README.md

 # clonekeen (Visual C++)

-A very nearly complete clone of one of the classic DOS game, Commander Keen: Invasion of the Vorticons by ID.
-The game is written in pure C, uses SDL, and is generally very easy to compile on most platforms
+A Visual Studio port of CloneKeen

+CloneKeen is very nearly complete clone of one of the classic DOS game, Commander Keen: Invasion of the Vorticons by ID.
+The game is written in pure C, uses SDL, and is generally very easy to compile on most platforms.
 The original author is Caitlin Shaw.
 For more info see http://clonekeen.sourceforge.net/?nav=main

 This version has been migrated from Makefile to a Visual Studio Project and now uses NuGet.
 Should be very easy to build and run with Visual Studio: